 Where to buy fresh coffee beans

 A coffee subscription is another good option for freshly roasted beans on demand.
 Many companies, like Driftaway Coffee, Trade Coffee and Atlas Coffee Club will tailor your subscription box based on your personal preferences.

 Grind beans at home

 As well as buying fresh coffee beans (or roasting coffee at home), it is essential to freshly grind your beans at home.
-Ground beans start to lose their flavour within minutes of grinding.
+Ground beans start to lose their flavor within minutes of grinding.
 Yes, minutes.

 So to ensure the flavors are in your cup and not evaporating on the shelf, buy whole beans and grind at home.
 If you are just starting out, a manual coffee grinder is a great, cheap option.